-Staff will continue to promote the Report-A-Weed app through communications within the PRRD.
+Staff will continue to promote the Report Invasives app through communications within the PRRD.

 All invasive plant reports received within the office of the PRRD will receive follow-up within 5 working days of receipt.
-Any follow-up required will follow the policies and procedures outlined in the C&E manual.

 Reporting and Data Management

 When requested, invasive plant program staff will provide updates to the PRRD Board on operational activities conducted by the program.